 Best for street art and museums

-Thanks to its central location – and its ties to music and culture – the Santurce neighborhood of San Juan has long been a meeting place for artists.
-Each year, top muralists and graffiti artists add to the district's creative reputation at the Santurce es Ley festival, a street party that invites artists from Puerto Rico and around the world to spruce up buildings with their art.
+Thanks to its central location – and its ties to music and culture – the Santurce neighborhood of San Juan has long been a meeting place for the creative community.
+Each year, top muralists and graffiti artists add to the district's cultural reputation at the Santurce es Ley festival, a street party that invites artists from Puerto Rico and around the world to spruce up buildings with their art.

 To see the best work, head to the Tras Talleres and El Gandul areas of Santurce.
-There are similar projects in Yauco, like Yaucromatic, and art installations in Ponce that offer an excellent account of the creative scene on the island.
+Similar projects in Yauco, like Yaucromatic, and art installations in Ponce also offer an excellent account of the creative scene on the island.

 Similarly, this San Juan neighborhood is home to some of the most interesting museums on the island.
 Head to the Museo de Arte de Puerto Rico, an architectural wonder in the middle of the district, or try the more experimental Museo de Arte Contemporáneo, housed in the city's only brick building.